YouTube video from Cape Fear Press on this process. They demonstrate preparation and exposure for larger etching plates.

-The product I use to transfer images to metal for etching is called Puretch and it’s available at Cape Fear Press.
+The product I use to transfer images to metal for etching is called Puretch (pronounced purEtch) and it’s available at Cape Fear Press.
 When not using the paper, keep it in a black plastic container or the packaging it came in, in a dark space.
 It is VERY UV sensitive.
-Here are Cape Fear’s instructions for the paper.
-Remember that their instructions are for etching plates used for printing.
-We, as jewelers, are using this product in a slightly different manner.
-Because of the use difference, the instructions will differ slightly.
-The instructions I give below, are based on my experience with this product.

 Images need to be printed on transparency paper.
 By using transparent paper, UV rays can penetrate to the photo sensitive paper underneath.
 Wherever there is black ink (your printed image), the UV CAN’T penetrate.
-The photopolmer paper under that black ink remains unhardened and can be washed away when it is developed, leaving bare metal that can be attacked by electricity (E3 or other electrical etching system), acids or bases.
-The areas left exposed (the white or “clear” areas) get exposed and harden.
+The photopolymer paper under that black ink remains unhardened and can be washed away when it is developed, leaving bare metal that can be attacked by electricity (E3 or other electrical etching system), acids, salts or bases.
+The areas left exposed (the white or “clear” areas) harden.
 This hardened paper stays on the plate during the etching and keeps the metal smooth and untouched.
+This is what is called a resist.
 The end result, after etching is that you have areas of high relief (the exposed area) and low relief (the etched areas).

 Transparency paper is sold in many stores.
 Check your local office supply or art stores.
 Amazon sells 3M Color Laser Transparency paper for use in color laser printers.
 Use this only if you have a color laser printer.
 If you have an inkjet, they also sell inkjet and copier transparency papers.
 Be very, very careful in choosing your transparency paper as it can melt in your printer and RUIN it!
 Toner based black and white images are best.
 You can have your images photocopied.
 If you use an inkjet printer, be aware that the ink will run if it gets wet.
 During the following processes, ensure that your image stays dry.
 Print on the darkest setting, with the most saturation.
 See your printer manual for information on how to do that.

-Generally, if you are etching plates for use as pattern sheets, 130mm (approx. 5”) is as wide as you should make it.
-The width of your metal is determined by the roll-able area of your rolling mill and the size of your exposure unit.
+Generally, if you are etching plates for use as pattern sheets, check to see the maximum width that your rolling mill can handle.
+Also, you need to consider how much room you have in your exposure unit.
 Length is limited by the size of your exposure unit.

-Clean the metal (see my page titled: Cleaning Metal found under the Materials tab/Wire and Sheet Metal/Cleaning Metal) with pumice powder (order through jeweler’s supply stores) or Bon Ami, A non-toxic version of cleanser.
-Bar Keepers Friend (found in grocery stores – contains oxalic acid – don’t mix with other household cleaners or bleach) is another, if a more earth/human unfriendly, product.
-Some recommend cleaning with TSP but it is a phosphate based product that is not environmentally sound.
+Clean the metal (see my page titled: Cleaning Metal) with pumice powder (order through jeweler’s supply stores) or Bon Ami, A non-toxic version of cleanser.
+Bar Keepers Friend (found in grocery stores – contains oxalic acid – don’t mix with other household cleaners or bleach) is another, if a slightly less than earth/human friendly, product.
+Puretch recommend s cleaning with TSP (in their video).
+Be aware that it is a phosphate based product.
 When using any of these cleaning products you should always wear a particulate mask (dust mask).
 Wear gloves with BKF and TSP.
 Wash hands after use.

 At this point you need to go UV dark.
-You don’t want any fluorescent, halogen, sunlight or other light source EXCEPT for yellow bug lights.
+You don’t want any fluorescent, halogen, sunlight or other light source EXCEPT for yellow bug lights or a darkroom light – besides the lights in your exposure box.
 Amazingly enough, these lights offer plenty of visibility and protect your UV paper from being exposed.
 You can either have dedicated “yellow” lights or change the bulbs in existing lamps.
-I use those cheap lamps from the hardware store that are called Brooder Clamp Lights or just plain (clamp lights) and outfit them with CFL (compact fluorescent light bulbs) yellow bug light bulbs.
+I use those cheap lamps from the hardware store that are called Clamp Lights and outfit them with yellow bug light bulbs.
 I have two in my studio and that is sufficient light for working.